Braised Lamb Shanks

 - Make Ahead: I find that the flavours and tenderness of the meat only improves with time, so you can cook these shanks a few hours, or even days in advance.

 Definitely!
-Use the sauté/sear function on your slow cooker for steps 1-4.
+I have included full instructions in the recipe card below for slow cooker lamb shanks.
+Use the sauté/sear function on your slow cooker for steps 1-4 or alternatively you can do these steps on a pot on the stove.
 Once the lamb shanks have been added back into the sauce, cook them on high heat for 6 hours or low heat for 8 hours.
-Once the lamb is very tender, place the shanks on a baking tray and keep warm in the oven (this will also help to caramelize the edges of the shanks).
+Once the lamb is very tender, place the lamb shanks on a baking tray and keep warm in the oven (this will also help to caramelize the edges of the shanks).
 Turn the slow cooker back to sauté/sear and leave the sauce to simmer for 10-15 minutes until it has reduced by approximately half.

-They freeze well too!
-Freeze leftovers in a ziploc bag with any excess sauce.
-They will last for up to 4 months in the freezer and are great to pull out for a quick and easy comforting winter meal.
+Freeze leftovers in a ziploc bag or airtight container with any of the excess sauce.
+These paleo lamb shanks will last for up to 4 months in the freezer and are great to pull out for a quick and easy comforting winter meal.

 Mash: I highly highly recommend that you serve these slow cooked lamb shanks with mash to sop up all of that yummy rich sauce.
 Trust me, you won’t want a drop of it to go to waste.
-I usually serve them with THE BEST Cauliflower Mash.
+I usually serve them with THE BEST Cauliflower Mash but potato mash or this Carrot & Butternut Squash Mash would also work.

 Here are a few more date night/dinner party recipes that you might enjoy…